What Is Trauma and Post-Traumatic Stress Disorder?

 - Medication.
 Often used in conjunction with therapies.
 Medication can be an option after consultation with your family doctor or psychiatrist.

 Treatment decisions are best made with input from both the therapist and the individual.
 Collaboration and trust is essential for individuals facing the challenging journey of PTSD.

 More About EMDR

 EMDR targets past, present and future.
 Developed in the late 80s in the states by Francine Shapiro, EMDR has been researched extensively and has been recommended by the World Health Organization, American Psychological Association and the American Psychiatric Association for the treatment of trauma.

 EMDR utilizes eye movement, alternating beeps or alternating taps on the back of the hands (also known as bilateral stimulation) to assist the person with the processing of difficult material.
 Difficult material can range from sexual assault or abuse memories, to a car accident or trauma experienced in the workplace.
 Conflict with siblings, witnessing parental arguments or bullying in school can have just as big an impact as issues that are typically associated with the more traditional definition of trauma.
 Learn more about EMDR treatment for Trauma – Post-Traumatic Stress Disorder.

-EMDR Trained Therapist in Hamilton
+EMDR Certified and Trained Therapist in Hamilton